 - Storing and updating details to ensure we are matching candidate to the most appropriate roles

 - Assessing/profiling personal data to assess eligibility for roles

 - Sending data (CV and any other required information such as location, salary requirements) to clients to demonstrate suitability

 - Carrying out of any obligations arising from contracts entered into by TWP and their candidates or third parties in relation to the recruitment of that candidate (references, credit checks, insurance certificates, criminal record checks etc.)

 - Collecting bank details, VAT registration, NI number, Ltd. Co. details in order to make payments against invoices submitted

 RECIPIENTS OF PERSONAL DATA

-TWP use the services of a number of third party providers which may involve the processing of candidate personal data in the legitimate interests of conducting a recruitment business.
+AAS use the services of a number of third party providers which may involve the processing of candidate personal data in the legitimate interests of conducting a recruitment business.
 These activities:

 - Verification for passport checks

 - Company Accountant